 The Creative Computing: Tactile Interfaces course builds on the skills developed in the CC:Introduction module.
-This module focuses on investigating the relationship between physical and digital interfaces with students exploring physical interface components in order to control digital dashboards.
+This module focuses on investigating the relationship between physical and digital interfaces with students exploring physical interface components in order to control digital applications, systems or products.
 In addition, students will also be exposed to 3D modeling and printing techniques, ergonomics and material science.